 After that e-commerce gained popularity of selling products and the development of new generation mobile phones and innovative inventions like tablets, shopping become easier than before.
 Therefore, new kind of advertising techniques came up.
 Recommendation systems are one of the most popular techniques nowadays.
 They are useful for both the company and the user, because they increasing product sales and reducing the time spend on shopping.
 However, they have some problems because of huge data.
 Main problems are being unable to get really relevant results and being unable to get results in reasonable time.

-Up to now there are a lot of methods developed to resolve the problems stated above such as collaborative filtering, content-based filtering.
+Up to now there are a lot of methods developed to resolve the problems stated above such as collaborative filtering, content-based filtering,.
 However they have some weaknesses.
 For example, collaborative filtering has the problem called cold start and means that recommendation system cannot produce any suggestion or recommendations.
 This problem occurs when items are provided in the system but there are few customers and few or no rankings.
 And the other example for content-based filtering, if the content is in lack of enough information to distinguish the items precisely, the recommendation cannot be precisely done.
 On the other hand, our system should find the most accurate recommendations.

 Our potential users that we desire to help their problems are companies that use internet utilities to sell their products.
 And by proposing our product to these companies, we will reach to users of the websites that companies use.
 Therefore we will reach to both customers and companies with our system.